algorithmich/algorithmich.github.io/src/pages/community.md

 ## [**HackrobotsMX**](https://www.meetup.com/es-ES/hackrobotsmx/) — Founder & Organizer (2015–2020)

-HackrobotsMX was the **first nonprofit robotics community in Latin America**, reaching **1,300+ members** and dedicated to education and training in robotics and its different areas.
+HackrobotsMX was a **pioneering nonprofit robotics community in Latin America**, reaching **1,300+ members** and dedicated to education and training in robotics and its different areas.

-Our mission was to **unlock and nurture the potential in every person**, by freely sharing knowledge with people of all ages and disciplines — with or without prior experience in electronics or programming.
+Our goal was to **create opportunities for everyone to explore robotics** by providing **free and open educational resources** for people of all ages and skill levels.

 - **Promoted hardware development** of hardware and brought robotics to people of all ages through courses, workshops and monthly talks.
 - **Conducted workshops** on Arduino, Tessel, microcontrollers, and basic electronics.